How not to irritate locals: 11 simple dos and don’ts when visiting Prague

 Czechs are very laid back people.
 In fact you don’t have to be afraid of any personal verbal or physical insultations.
 We tend to keep our thoughts and opinions for ourselves.
 But we can frown and look pissed off like a pro!!
 These are some of the reasons….

-1. Escalators: always stand on the rights side
+1. Escalators: always stand on the right side

 Everytime when using moving stairs (escalators), please make sure you are standing on the right side.
-Left side is a “fast track” for people who want to walk up or down.
-Sometimes people are rushing (I know it myself) and when somebody is standing with a suitcase on the left side and his friend on the right side and block the way from both sides, it´s….a bit irritating.
-Only during the peak hours you may see people standing on both sides.
-However, we always feel a bit inappropriate whendoing that.
+Left side is a “fast track” for people who want to walk, not stand.
+Sometimes people are rushing (I know it myself) and when somebody is standing with a suitcase on the left side, his friend on the right side and block the way from both sides, it´s….a bit irritating.

 Level of irritation: 80 %